MicrosoftDocs/quantum-docs/articles/qio-target-list.md

 ### Substochastic Monte Carlo

 Substochastic Monte Carlo is a diffusion Monte Carlo algorithm inspired by adiabatic quantum computation.
 It simulates the diffusion of a population of walkers in search space, while walkers are removed or duplicated based on how they perform according the cost function.
+This target is available on CPUs.
 For more information, go to the [Microsoft QIO provider reference page](xref:microsoft.quantum.optimization.substochastic-monte-carlo).